c-mart/smog/readme.md

 Other (integrate this):

-- Create config file
+- Create config file containing things like SQLALCHEMY_DATABASE_URI and SECRET_KEY
-- Set environment variable to your config file, e.g. `export SMOG_CONFIG=/etc/smog_config`
+- In your WSGI file, set SMOG_CONFIG environment variable pointing to your config file, e.g. `os.environ['SMOG_CONFIG'] = '/var/www/smog_config'`
-- Set config to override secret key

 ## Known Issues
 smog does not protect against CSRF.
 I plan to switch to WTForms which should solve this.